 Planning a Palermo itinerary can feel a bit overwhelming when you consider just how much this vibrant city has to offer.
 And whether you only have one day here or can spend up to three, you’re sure to quickly fall for the Sicilian capital.

-Are you planning a visit to Palermo?
+Are you planning to visit Palermo?
 Have any questions about the city?
 Let us know in the comments!